aniket7c/chAInOracle/README.md

 Once the data is meticulously processed and refined, it finds a secure abode within the Morph L2 blockchain, a robust platform renowned for its scalability and resilience.
 By leveraging the capabilities of Morph L2, the project ensures that the stored information remains immutable and accessible, facilitating seamless scalability as the volume of data grows over time.

 With the data securely stored and ready for consumption, the project transitions to its frontend interface, where users are greeted with a dynamic and intuitive web application.
-Through this interface, users can effortlessly navigate through the wealth of curated global event predictions, gaining valuable insights and staying informed about significant developments worldwide.
+Through this interface, users can effortlessly navigate through the wealth of curated sentiment analysis, gaining valuable insights and staying informed about significant developments worldwide.